About Notaries Public

 - for the purpose of being used in any place or court outside Malaysia.

-On the other hand, such powers do not extend to administering or affirming any affidavit or statutory declaration whish is executed for the purpose of being used in any court or place in Malaysia, or to take or attest any such affidavit or statutory declaration.
+A Malaysian notary public's powers do not extend to administering or affirming any affidavit or statutory declaration which is executed for the purpose of being used in any court or place in Malaysia, or to take or attest any such affidavit or statutory declaration.
 (Instead, the services of a Commissioner for Oaths should be sought.)

 The Powers of a Notary Public in England

-Earlier, we noted that a notary public in Malaysia has the same powers as a notary public in England, by virtue of section 4 of the Notaries Public Act 1959.
-What powers are these?
-The following information is paraphrased from Vol. 31, Halsbury’s Statutes of England and Wales (4th Edition), Butterworth & Co.
+Earlier, we noted that a notary public in Malaysia has the same powers as a notary public in England, by section 4 of the Notaries Public Act 1959.
+What are these powers?
+The following information is based on Vol. 31, Halsbury’s Statutes of England and Wales (4th Edition), Butterworth & Co.
 1987.

-A duly certified notary public in England is able to:
+A certified notary public in England is able to:

 - Draw or prepare any instrument relating to real or personal estate, or legal proceedings;